 To locate journal articles, you need to begin your search in an online index (subject database) for the journal literature on your topic.

-From the MSU libraries home page, http://lib.msu.edu, choose E-Resources under Quick Links, and then choose Indexes on the left-hand side of the page.
+From the MSU libraries home page, http://lib.msu.edu, choose E-Resources under Quick Links, and then choose Browse the Database List by Subject, Title, or Vendor.

 If you are not sure which Index to search, there is a heading for Kinesiology under Browse Indexes by Subject, or choose an Index from those listed below and click on the title.
 Once in the Index, enter the key terms that you are looking for, or combine terms you would like to find in an article.

 These abstracts feature a wide variety of content, ranging from physical education curricula, to sports medicine, to dance.
 Health education and physical therapy are also covered as they continue to become more prevalent in our society.

 PubMed was developed by the National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM), located at the National Institutes of Health (NIH).

 PubMed is the premier search engine for biomedical and life sciences information.
 It provides web access to bibliographic information, including literature citations, abstracts, and electronic journal articles.

 Provides access to full text of over 600 journals to which MSU Libraries have subscriptions, from 1995 to present.
 Also includes access to abstracts of articles in non-subscribed journals and pre-1995 issues.

 Contains summaries of the world's journal literature, of dissertations and technical reports, and of English-language chapters and books in psychology and related disciplines.
 Covers over 1300 journals in over 30 languages from approximately 50 countries.
 Also includes psychology articles from related disciplines such as sociology, linguistics, education, medicine, law, physiology, business, psychiatry, and anthropology.